60+ Free Risk Register Templates (Google Docs, Excel, PDF)

 How to Create a Risk Register

-At a minimum, your risk register should have the following elements:
+At a minimum, your risk register should include the following elements:

-• a way to quickly identify each risk, such as an ID number
+• A unique identifier for each risk, such as an ID number

-• a space to list each risk’s probability of occurring using numerical or qualitative rankings
+• A probability rating for each risk, expressed using numerical or qualitative rankings

-• a priority score, which is equal to the qualitative impact of the risk times its probability
+• A priority score, calculated by multiplying the qualitative impact of the risk by its probability

 15 Free Risk Register Templates in Google Docs